artsy/artsy.github.io/_posts/2019-12-20-this-blog-post-contains-important-information-for-some-percentage-of-its-readers.markdown

 Regardless, your agency was compromised.
-You found yourself resenting the arbitrary and unwritten rules of the professional world: you have to be at your desk and looking busy even when you're just thinking; let people say things that are not true if correcting them publicly will embarrass someone; people will ignore your advice and then something will break because of it and it's very important not to yell at them about it.
+You found yourself resenting the arbitrary and unwritten rules of the professional world: you have to be at your desk and looking busy even when you're just thinking; let people say things that are not true if correcting them publicly will embarrass someone; people will ignore your advice and then something will break because of it and it's very important not to get too upset.

 You're used to modeling the world in a specific way, but school doesn't actually prepare you in any way for the complex web of social dynamics that, just like in kindergarten, everyone else seems to grok.
 It's really